DoStini/feup-cgra/project/README.md

 #### Cylinder

 - To build the cylinder we generated vertices, normals, faces and defined texture coordinates.
 For this to work, we used a variable number of slices and calculated the angle increment in each step.
 The vertices had the positions r\*v(cos(θ), 0, sin(θ)) and r\*v(cos(θ), h, sin(θ)) and the normals were n(cos(θ), 0, sin(θ)), according to the Gouraud Smooth Shading method.
 Finally, to correctly have a texture built into the cylinder, we had to create 2 extra vertices, at the same position of the first 2 vertices, so that the first vertex would have coordinates 0 and 1.
 We also added a gui entry to controll the number of slices of the cylinder.

+### Sphere

+- The sphere has texture coordinates as follows:
+  - 0,0 to 1,0 in the north pole.
+In the top of the sphere, we will find multiple vertices.
+  - 0,1 to 1,1 in the south pole.
+In the bottom of the sphere, we will find multiple vertices.
+  - According to the code of the sphere, it will create the vertices iterating through the s coordinates of the texture for each iteration of the t coordinates (longitude over each latitude).
+- All we did in this part was to push to the texCoords array the values the percentage of longitude and latitude visited in each iteration of the double for loop.
+This means that after adding a vertex to the vertices array, we pushed the values longitude/this.longDivs and latitude/this.latDivs to the texCoords array.